-Typical adults lose about 1 mg iron (Fe) per day in shed epidermal and GI cells; menstruating females lose on average an additional 0.5 to 1 mg/day from menses.
+Typical adults lose about 1 mg iron (Fe) per day in shed epidermal and gastrointestinal cells; menstruating females lose on average an additional 0.5 to 1 mg/day from menses.
 This iron loss is balanced by absorption of a portion of the 10 to 20 mg of iron in a typical US diet.
 Iron absorption is regulated based on the body's iron stores and is usually in balance with the body's needs.
-However, because there is no physiologic mechanism to remove iron from the body, iron absorbed in excess of bodily needs (or acquired through repeated transfusion) is deposited in tissues:
+However, because there is no physiologic mechanism to remove iron from the body, iron absorbed in excess of bodily needs (or acquired through repeated transfusion) is deposited in tissues.

 Hemochromatosis (iron overload) is a typically systemic process in which iron deposition can cause tissue damage.